ryan-mcclue/musings/projects/ble-embedded.md

 It might also tell a vacuum chamber to pump down while cooling stuff to -50 deg c And the python code might be talking to the device exercising different io interfaces

-how to implement a thread scheduler

-implementing division with bitwise operations

 I’ve seen questions like design a traffic control systems, design a calculator that performs basic math.
 Candidates are expected to choose sensors, actuators, justify the choice of processor suitable for the system, draw timing diagrams, component diagrams, etc and even make a choice between bare metal or RTOS system.
 What are other such systems you can think of?

 asking you about processor architectures